adelriosantiago/syncternet/README.md

         },
         private: { // Local data, every user has it own data
         	UUID: "jumping-dog-123", // What server sent us
-            username: "adelriosantiago", // What we chose
+            username: "johnDoe789", // What we chose
         },
     },
     created() {},